mattsousaa/POO_2018.2/README.md

 |**/obj**           |`".o"`              |"Contém os objetos"                   |

 Após o comando **make clean** as pastas **bin** e **obj** são excluídas com seus respectivos arquivos.

+>"When you change the way you look at things, the things you look at change."</br>
+>Max Planck, Quantum theorist and Nobel Prize Winner